lslwong/portfolio/AI & Automation portfolio/README.md

 **GitHub:** https://github.com/lslwong/employerconvoagent

 **What it is:** A voice-based conversational agent that replaces Glints' employer onboarding form flow.
-New employer leads conduct a structured intake conversation via voice — the agent collects company details, hiring needs, candidate profile, and urgency — and outputs a structured JSON summary for the sales team.
+New employer leads conduct a structured intake conversation via voice — the agent collects company details, hiring needs, candidate profile, and urgency — and outputs a completed sample job posting for the employer to preview plus a CTA to download the app and complete the posting action.
+Secondly, a structured JSON summary for the sales team is generated and can be patched directly into the CRM for further follow-up.

 **Why ElevenLabs:** ElevenLabs TTS handles the agent's voice output; STT captures employer responses in real-time.
 Voice quality was the deciding factor — a robotic voice in a sales-adjacent context creates friction and drives drop-off.
 A human-sounding voice creates trust and keeps employers on the call.
 The STT loop makes the interaction genuinely conversational rather than form-filling with a voice UI.